avivyossef29/Crypto-Project/POODLE/readme.md

 ## Running the Project

-This project is ment to run with docker to ensure a closed independent enviorment.
+This project is meant to run with docker to ensure a closed independent environment.
 To run it just run `docker compose up -d`.

-You can also run it in your own enviorment.
+You can also run it in your own environment.
 There is a list of dependencies in the *requirements.txt* file.
 You should run the server first with `python -u server.py` (in the server folder), and then run your script `python -u attacker.py` (in the client folder). **Note that you will have to change the _ROOT_URL in the victim.py file to http://localhost:3000/**

 ## Clues & Tips